-Where the school has concerns about a child's behaviour, the VSH will be informed at the earliest opportunity.
-As far as possible, the school will engage proactively with the social worker or carer of a LAC to provide appropriate support for underlying issues that may be causing poor behaviour and improving this behaviour.
+Where the school has concerns about an LAC's behaviour, the VSH will be informed at the earliest opportunity.
+As far as possible, the school will engage proactively with the social worker or carer of an LAC to provide appropriate support for underlying issues that may be causing poor behaviour and improving this behaviour.